Table of Contents

 Hardness

-In this test, a scratch is tried to make on the brick surface with the help of a fingernail.
+In this test, a scratch is tried to be made on the brick surface with the help of a fingernail.
 If no impression is left on the surface, the brick is taken as enough hard.

 Shape and Size